jnashdesign/nexgen/README.md

 7. Click the import button.
 <br /><br />

-## Migrating users and authentication info
+## Migrating Users and Authentication Info
 There are two options here:
 1. I can use the Firebase CLI to export the user data and walk you through using it in your project to import it.
 2. Use a function I've created for your convenience.